Package related to data tainting.

 Context, that indicates which data is currently tainted.

-Transition, that indicates which data is newly tainted and which data just lost the taint.
+Transition, if there is a change to the state of taint it indicates which data is newly tainted and which data just lost the taint.

 TaintWarning: a list of warning messages associated to a range of